Nareshnik/Elasticsearch/README.md

  Elasticsearch

- # Employee Data Indexing Assignment
+ # Employee Data Indexing project

-## Full Name
-[Your Name]

-## Assignment Overview
-This assignment involves working with Elasticsearch to index employee data.
+This project involves working with Elasticsearch to index employee data.
 The objective is to perform various operations like creating collections, indexing data, searching by specific columns, and retrieving employee counts.

 ## Installation Instructions
 1. **Read about Elasticsearch:** Familiarize yourself with the basics by reading the [Getting Started with Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html).